Installing ofxtools

 $ pip install ofxtools

-To install the most recent prerelease (which is where the magic happens, and also the bugs), you can download the current master, unzip it, and install via the included setup file:
+To install the current development snapshot, you can download the current master, unzip it, and install it directly:

 $ pip install --user .